devcybiko/gregsmithwiki/content/bookoutlines/twelverulesforlife.md

-# 12 Rules for Life
+# 12 Rules for Life - Jordan Peterson
 ## An Antidote to Chaos
-by Jordan Peterson

 1. Stand up straight with your shoulders back.
 2. Treat yourself like someone you are responsible for helping
 3. Make friends with people who want the best for you